- General FAQ's

 Before drilling holes through the Web you should review the Web Hole Guidelines

-TIP: It is critically important to note, NO cuts, notches and holes of any kind are permitted in the top and bottom flanges of our I-Joists.
+TIP: It is critically important to note, NO cuts, notches and holes of any kind are permitted in the top and bottom flanges of our I-Joist.

 This will immediately void your warranty and require a remedial design at an additional cost

-The RFPI® range of Dindas I-Joists are available in 4 standard widths:
+The RFPI® range of Dindas I-Joist are available in 4 standard widths: